-Marketing today is not as straightforward as it used to be a few decades ago although the principles remain the same.
-You still need to first earn the trust of your potential customers before they will seriously consider buying your products or services.
+Marketing today is not as straightforward as it used to be a few decades ago, although the principles remain the same.
+You still need to first earn the trust of your potential customers before they seriously consider buying your products or services.

 To do that, you need to be as transparent and as honest as you can.
 If you fail to discuss your pricing openly, your prospect will quickly begin to feel like you are trying to hide something from them and the possibility of a deal shuts down from there.

-It’s simple; people want to know details around pricing before even thinking about making an actual purchasing decision.
+It’s simple; people want to know details about pricing before even thinking about making an actual purchasing decision.

 One of the core concepts of content marketing is to address every possible question your customers ask you.

-Businesses that choose to avoid addressing pricing on their websites insist on a variety of reasons for doing so.
+Businesses that avoid addressing pricing on their websites insist on various reasons for doing so.
 The most common reasons for this include the following;

 Most customers choose not to further engage with a business that isn’t open about the pricing of their products and services, as pricing is one of the major interests of your potential customers.

 If you fear losing potential customers before you have even had a chance to speak to them, remember this – you’ll lose more customers if you fail to address pricing on your website in the first place.

 The key to not “scaring customers off” is to explain and justify why your price is as high or as low as it is.